Open Floor is a resource-oriented movement practice. Resourcing ourselves is an ongoing process we can use to build resilience and capacity.

 Movement resources support creativity, emotional intelligence, connection to oneself, to others, and to Source.

-In Open Floor, we have highlighted 10 Movement Resources, which we regard as essential movement and life skills.
+In Open Floor, we have highlighted 10 Core Movement Resources, which we regard as essential movement and life skills.
 There are many, many resources – these are simply ten that we recognize as fundamental.

 In Open Floor movement practice we move mindfully with these resources, so that your body learns how to recognize, connect to, and cultivate them in your everyday life.

 The Movement Resources are the ABC’s of an embodied movement vocabulary.
 They give us a simple, universally shared language and a way to communicate our experience of life in these human bodies.
 In these changing times, the 10 Movement Resources are a way to support ourselves both on and off the dance floor

 Open Floor 10 Core Movement Resources

 Centering is a helpful resource for maintaining an embodied connection with oneself, especially when in relationship with others.
 Every embodiment practice highlights this skill.

 Knowing the dance between center and off-center gives a feeling of freedom and grace from within.
 Learning to center again and again teaches us how to find equilibrium when life knocks us off-balance.

 Grounding is an essential skill for settling ourselves when we’re feeling out of balance or over-activated physically, emotionally, mentally.

 How we stand on the ground and move across it is a mindfulness practice that supports our solid presence no matter what is swirling around us.
 It is grounded movement that supports our sense of safety within our own bodies and in the world.